dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 MATCHER_Pk(name, param_1, ..., param_k, description_string) { statements; }
 ```

-Please note that the custom description string is for a particular *instance* of
+Please note that the custom description string is for m_a particular *instance* of
 the matcher, where the parameters have been bound to actual values.
 Therefore
 usually you'll want the parameter values to be part of the description. gMock
 lets you do that by referencing the matcher parameters in the description string